ffangsong/Sentence_Embedding_for_Ranking/README.md

-# Top-k most similar sentences
+# Top-k most similar docs
-This repository can be used to build a fast similar sentence retrieval system using sentence corpus.
+This repository can be used to build a fast similar doc retrieval system.

 It allows you to